yokai-php/batch-src/docs/docs/bridges/doctrine-dbal.rst

 Read from a paginated SQL query
 ------------------------------------------------------------

-| The reader will yield every row fetched by an SQL query, one after the other, as an associative array.
+| The reader will yield each row fetched by an SQL query, one at a time, as an associative array.
-| The provided SQL query **MUST** contains ``{limit}`` and ``{offset}`` placeholders to work.
+| The provided SQL query MUST include {limit} and {offset} placeholders to function correctly.
-| The limit & offset will be used to execute the query as many time as needed.
+| The limit and offset will be used to execute the query as many times as needed.

 .. literalinclude:: doctrine-dbal/offset-reader.php
    :language: php

 .. warning::
-   Because of how `SQL offset works <https://hackernoon.com/dont-offset-your-sql-querys-performance>`__, if the total result set you are querying is very large, you might consider using a cursor query instead.
+   Due to the nature of SQL offset <https://hackernoon.com/dont-offset-your-sql-querys-performance>__, if the total result set is very large, consider using a cursor-based query instead.

 .. seealso::
    | :doc:`What is an item reader? </core-concepts/item-job/item-reader>`